-Do you have itchy, damaged or dry winter skin?
+Do you have itchy, damaged, or dry winter skin?
 Harsh winds and cold air do not contain anywhere near the moisture of humid summer air.
-And your skin will show the lack of moisture with new wrinkles and creasing.
-The reason your face hurts from cold or windy weather is that it is being damaged by cold winds outdoors.
-Then it is further dried out with overly dry heated air indoors.
-And this will only get worse, due to predicted extremes in winter weather caused by global warming.
+And your skin will show a lack of moisture with new wrinkles and creasing.
+The reason your face hurts from cold or windy weather is that it is being damaged by cold winds outdoors, and then it is further dried out with overly dry heated air indoors.
+And this will only get worse due to predicted extremes in winter weather caused by global warming.

-As you can see there are special properties to all of these oils.
+As you can see, there are special properties to all of these oils.
 So which one is best to use for dry winter skin?
 I prefer a mix of many wrapped up in one, like this Cocktail of Oils.

 Hyaluronic is an excellent humectant that draws moisture and holds it into the skin.
 In fact, it contains 1,000 times more moisture than any natural substance, so any ingredient with hyaluronic acid is a good choice.
 However, make sure it is in the top 5 ingredients because if it’s somewhere at the bottom, it will not be as effective.
 Some choices to consider are Kiehl’s Hyaluronic Acid Super Serum or Cera Ve Hydrating Hyaluronic Acid Serum.

 Setting sprays have become popular in setting makeup.
 Some will just do that: “set” the makeup, but some will deliver hydration on the go.